stanfordjournalism/advanced-data-journalism/README.md

 Students learn how these techniques are used to develop and tell stories, and then apply that knowledge in small-scale, novel exercises.

-> If you're a journalism educator, please reach out and we can provide free access to the accompanying Teacher's Guide for this course.
+> :book: If you're a journalism educator, please reach out and we can provide free access to the accompanying Teacher's Guide for this course.

 ## Resources